tester4school/litecoin-for-university/README.md

 -----

 No bugs so far?
 Please do not stop test it...
 If there will be no bugs, we will create prod version!
 So please test, test and test it please...
 And do not share your code!
 Best Regards

+Still no bugs, even that there are some bigger changes around value of crypto - we don't care about it.
+Its very good that our api is working in such moments and we had occasion to test.
+2 weeks max of tests and we are deploying our stuff.
+BRs